tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/操作指南/监控告警/管理告警策略/配置告警策略_intl_en.md

 ### Step 5.
 Configure alarm notifications

 - Notification channel group
 The notification channels and objects can be set by associating a notification channel group.
 Notifications can be sent by SMS, email, phone call, WeChat, WeCom, and custom callback API (webhook).
-For more information, please see Manging Notification Channel Groups.
+For more information, please see [Managing Notification Groups](https://intl.cloud.tencent.com/document/product/614/41987).
 - Notification content
 By adding preset variables to notification content, you can easily understand alarm content.
-For the variable list and descriptions, see Notification Content Variables.
+For the variable list and descriptions, see [Notification Content Variables](https://intl.cloud.tencent.com/document/product/614/41984).

 - Custom API callback configuration
 If the selected notification channel group contains a custom callback API, an input box for the custom API callback configuration is displayed.
 For the variable list and descriptions, see [Custom API Callback Variables](https://intl.cloud.tencent.com/document/product/614/41985).
 There are some duplicate parts between these custom API callback variables and notification content variables, but they are not exactly the same.
 The variables listed in the document shall prevail when used.